 Discussion on IRC pointed out http://src.illumos.org/source/xref/illumos-gate/usr/src/head/libelf.h#41 and a request was made to file a bug report.

-Updated by Naohisa Goto almost 8 years ago
+Updated by Naohisa Goto over 8 years ago

 It seems the bug occurs at #include <link.h> that internally includes <libelf.h>.